spaceclouds42/SpaceClouds42/README.md

 ### Hi there 👋

-I'm a beginner programmer, familiar with Python, Java, and Kotlin.
+I code in my free time.
+I am familiar with Kotlin, Java, Python, Bash, and Rust.

 90% of the time I have no idea what I'm doing, and in the end, it probably does~~n't~~ work.